Kim Lehal RWK Goodman

 About Kim:

-Kim is a recognised expert in all aspects of international and domestic child law.
-This includes complex family disputes in Child Arrangements proceedings, international public law proceedings, cross-border adoption, relocations, wardship and proceedings pursuant to the Inherent Jurisdiction of the High Court, recognition and enforcement of judgments and matters concerning parental responsibility.
-RWK Goodman is one of specialist firms appointed by the Ministry of Justice to sit on the Child Abduction: Accredited Solicitors Referral List.
+Kim is a recognised expert practising exclusively in all aspects of international and domestic children law.
+This includes international child abduction – Hague Convention and Non-Hague Convention wardship proceedings pursuant to the Inherent Jurisdiction of the High Court and relocation proceedings.
+RWK Goodman is one of the specialist firms appointed by the Ministry of Justice to sit on the Child Abduction: Accredited Solicitors Referral List.

-Kim also advises and represents victims of domestic abuse, honour-based violence, FGM and abandoned spouses in foreign jurisdictions.
-She is also highly regarded as a specialist in assisted reproduction law and advises on complex international surrogacy arrangements and in multifaceted parental order cases where there have been issues with domicile, consent or where nationality or immigration law has caused difficulties with Family Court applications in the UK.
+Kim is highly regarded as a specialist in assisted reproduction law and advises on complex international surrogacy arrangements and in multifaceted parental order cases where there have been issues with domicile, consent or where nationality or immigration law has caused difficulties with Family Court applications in the UK.

 Kim’s practice areas and specialisms include: